nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ## Sections ##

-There is only a single main section for the summary section with six subsections:
+There is only a single main section for the summary section with seven subsections:

  - [Emergency Codes](accessrecord_view_emergency.html)
  - [Last 3 Encounters](accessrecord_view_summary.html#last-3-encounters)